HJYao00/Mulberry/README.md

 ```

 ## Evaluation
-We use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to evaluate the Mulberry models on different benchmarks.
+We use VLMEvalKit to evaluate the Mulberry models on different benchmarks.
 We provide the evaluation instructions and key code here.

-First, you need to install VLMEvalKit according to the [official instructions](https://github.com/open-compass/VLMEvalKit/blob/main/docs/en/Quickstart.md).
+First, you need to install VLMEvalKit according to the official instructions.

-Next, replace the `llava.py` file in `VLMEvalKit-main/vlmeval/vlm/llava/` with the `llava.py` file we provide [here](https://github.com/HJYao00/Mulberry/tree/main/evaluation).
+Next, replace the `llava.py` file in `VLMEvalKit-main/vlmeval/vlm/llava/` with the `llava.py` file we provide evaluation directory.

 Finally, you can use the following command to perform the evaluation.
 ```bash